 Men experiencing fatigue, loss of libido, unusual hair loss, loss of muscle mass, and sexual dysfunctions like ED and low semen volume should consider testing their testosterone levels.

-If your test reveals low testosterone levels, various lifestyle adjustments and certain medical therapies can help younger men rejuvenate their lives by reclaiming normal testosterone levels.
+If your test reveals low testosterone levels, various lifestyle adjustments and certain medical therapies (such as testosterone replacement therapy) can help younger men rejuvenate their lives by reclaiming normal testosterone levels.